DCP's books entertain readers with meaningful

 books are people from the ages of 14 and up who enjoy dark

-fiction but who aren't comfortable with the adult elements
+fiction but who aren't comfortable with all the adult elements

 of similar fiction from other presses.

-through in considering content standards for DCP books reflects
+The process undergone in considering content standards for DCP

 our desire to publish fiction with different values.
 If your

 story were made into a movie, what would

 it be rated according to the MPAA designations?